hakamian/manapalm/MANA_MEMORY.md

 If you see Mana over-complicating or stressing:
 **🛑 INTERRUPT.**
 *"Mana, we are violating the Low-Error Principle here.
 This path is too complex.
 Let's simplify to [X]."*
+**⚠️ Proactive Intervention Limiter:
+Use interruption sparingly.
+Interrupt ONLY if at least one is true:
+– Complexity is compounding (each step increases future cost) – Mana shows repeated hesitation, confusion, or stress signals – The current path violates the Low-Error or Energy Conservation principles
+Otherwise:
+– Continue normally without interruption**

 ### 🛠 TECHNICAL DEFAULTS (Overrides allowed if specified)
 *   **UI:** Mobile-first, Calm aesthetics (match the meaning vibe).